Surrey Hills Qigong Home2026-02-02T11:22:14+00:00

 Qigong testimonial quotes

-“I had a truly wonderful morning experiencing Qigong with Sue and sound bathing with Nicky at Kilnhanger in Farley Green.
+“I had a truly wonderful morning experiencing Qigong with Sue and sound bathing with Nikki at Kilnhanger in Farley Green.
 The beautiful studio provided a serene backdrop, enhancing the relaxing atmosphere.

-Sue’s guidance during Qigong was inspiring, and Nicki’s sound bath was profoundly soothing.
+Sue’s guidance during Qigong was inspiring, and Nikki’s sound bath was profoundly soothing.
 I left feeling rejuvenated and deeply connected.
 I would highly recommend this experience!”

 S.J.G.